 }

-Well, that’s simple.
-If you need to add a link to the test, be it a reference or a hyperlink, this is the annotation you need.
+It's just as the name suggests: if you need to add a link to the test, be it a reference or a hyperlink, this is the annotation you need.

-It takes a number of parameters:
+It takes several parameters:

-- value: similar to name
+: similar to name

 An annotation that excludes a test from a report.